apache/flink-kubernetes-operator/docs/content/docs/operations/plugins.md

     }
     ```

-   The `Context` object exposes the autoscaler context for the current job, the evaluated scaling metrics, the job topology, and the prefix-stripped per-instance `Configuration`.
+   The `Context` extends `JobAutoScalerContext` for the current job, exposing the evaluated scaling metrics and job topology through the inherited accessors.
+Its `getConfiguration()` returns the job configuration with this plugin instance's prefix-stripped options merged on top.

 2. Create the service definition file `org.apache.flink.autoscaler.ScalingExecutorPlugin` in `META-INF/services` with the fully-qualified class name of your implementation:
     ```text